 If an item shows 'available' on the catalogue, but it is not on the shelves:

 - Go to the lending desk and complete a “Missing books” form or complete the form

 - The Library staff will search for the item and place it on hold for you if found.

 - If not found, the item will be indicated as “Missing” on the catalogue.

 - In both circumstances you will be notified of the outcome.

 Q6.
-Where do I see which books I have already borrowed (My Reading History)?
+Where do I check to see which books I have already borrowed (My History)?